eins78/audioplotter/README.md

 - analyses audio: calculate "peaks" (volume per time slot for N numbers of slots)
 - visualize peaks styles:
-  - `zigzag`: looks like a standard waveform from far, and like a frequency graph up close (even though the input data is the volume).
+  - `zigzag`: alternates drawing points above and below the horizontal centerline. looks like a standard waveform from far, and like a frequency graph up close.
+    _Not symmetric_
+  - `saw`: follows a [Sawtooth wave](https://en.wikipedia.org/wiki/Sawtooth_wave) pattern.
+    _Is symmetric but has more line density per bands._

 ## Ideas